theluxury/cellar-door/README.md

 ## Donald Trump

-Donald Trump's last name is used frequently for sample hashtags, as #Trump appeared in the first tweet from tweets.txt to contain a hashtag, and I thought it would be both topical and humorous to keep using it.
+Donald Trump's last name is used frequently for sample hashtags.
+This is because #Trump appeared in the first tweet from tweets.txt to contain a hashtag and I thought it would be both topical and humorous to keep using it.
 Note that this does not mean I support him, his party, nor the wall.

 Please send any comments or questions to Mark Wang at zhengkaw@gmail.com